Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

     ##     <dbl>
     ## 1       1

-Based on the above output, since the p value, 0.958, is greater than our alpha level of 0.05, we fail to reject the null hypothesis in favor of the alternative hypothesis.
-In other words, the data do not provide convincing evidence of a difference in the median rankings of college football teams based on whether their fight songs mention opponents.
+Since the p-value, 0.958, is greater than our alpha level of 0.05, we fail to reject the null hypothesis in favor of the alternative hypothesis.
+In other words, the data do not provide convincing evidence of a difference in the median rankings of college football teams based on whether or not their fight songs mention opponents.
 Thus, our original hypothesis was incorrect.

-Moreover, we hypothesize that a statistically significant relationship exists between `nonsense` and `rank` because there have been a plethora of articles written about how, in the past, highly successful teams included nonsensical phrases in their fight songs to distract the players on the opposing college football teams.
+Moreover, we hypothesize that a statistically significant relationship exists between `nonsense` and `rank` because there have been a plethora of articles written about how, in the past, highly successful teams included nonsensical phrases in their fight songs to distract the players on opposing college football teams.
 Since the fight songs included in our dataset were written decades ago (as evidenced by the `year` variable), it is reasonable to assume the songs associated with the historically-best college teams will have a higher likelihood of including nonsense (e.g “Hooperay”).

-First, I will find the median rank based on `nonsense` (yes or no):
+First, I will find the median rankings based on `nonsense` (yes or no):

 ``` r
 fight_songs %>%